 I had the privilege of attending the red carpet premiere of Unplanned.
 I was able to meet several of the cast and crew.
 Hearing their vision for the movie was enlightening to understand the heart of the movie.

 A lot of the negative reviews have focused on showing the worst of the abortion lobby.
 They do not attack the movie on its merits, so they attack the content and the message.
 Typical.
 Hollywood and Silicon Valley seemed to be doing everything in their power to stop the film.
 Cable networks refused to air the trailer or TV spots while it briefly got banned on Twitter.

-On that note, the film does have a few issues, but they do not hurt the film in the slightest.
-As I watched it, I was stunned by the risks the movie took in telling the truth of what goes on in the abortion industry.
+On that note, the film does have a few issues, but they barely hurt the film in the slightest.
+As I watched it, I was stunned by the risks the movie took in telling the truth about what goes on in the abortion industry.
 The plot keeps your attention as you travel with Ashley down a dark path and later into redemption.
 Bratcher is excellent as Abby Johnson.
-Her acting and narration throughout the movie, coveying her emotions with a truly emotional drive.
+Her acting and narration throughout the movie, conveying her emotions with a truly emotional drive.
 Likewise, Scott is great on screen.
 She portrays the clinic director with a calming radiance before she transitions into someone more suspicious.

 Bottom line, the movie is an intense story from start to finish.
 It is shocking, sometimes unsettling, but the story of redemption is one that you do not want to miss.

 FAVORITE QUOTE: He’s the last person I want to see.